ricniet/richWebsite/content/home/about.md

 # Biography

 I'm a PhD student in the College of Education's Quantitative Methods program.
 My studies focus on developing and evaluating statistical and pyschometric research methods in the social sciences.
-I'm an aspiring data scientist, and love learning about new methods by stumbling my way through R and Python until I get it.
+I'm an aspiring data scientist, and love learning about new methods by stumbling my way through R and Python until I think I've got it.